-The Manning River catchment has a history of major flooding, including the significant events of 1978 and 1990 and more recently smaller events in 2011 and 2012.
+The Manning River catchment has a history of major flooding, including the significant events of 1978, 1990 and 2021 and the smaller events in 2011 and 2012.

 In order to appropriately plan for future flood events and reduce the potential impacts of flooding on our community, an updated Manning River Flood Study was conducted during 2015 by specialists BMT WBM, with the valuable input of locals who shared their experiences of flooding in the area.